- Search The Registry

 *Z. Alexander Looby was born on his date in 1899.
 He was a Black lawyer and businessman.

 Zephaniah Alexander Looby was from Antigua, British West Indies, the son of John Alexander and Grace Elizabeth (Joseph) Looby.
-In 1914, after the death of his father, young Looby came to the United States.
+In 1914, young Looby came to the United States after his father's death.
 He received a bachelor's degree from Howard University, a Bachelor of Law degree from Columbia University, and a Doctor of Juristic Science from New York University.
-In 1926, he came to Fisk University as assistant professor of economics for two years.
+In 1926, he came to Fisk University as an assistant professor of economics for two years.
 Later he served brief periods as a lecturer at Fisk University and Meharry College.

-In 1929, Looby practiced law in Memphis and met schoolteacher (Grafta Mosby), whom he married in 1934.
+In 1929, Looby practiced law in Memphis and met a schoolteacher (Grafta Mosby), whom he married in 1934.
 Looby also helped to found the Kent College of Law, Nashville's first law school for Blacks since the old Central Tennessee College's department of law (1877-1911).
-During World War Two, he presided over the James C. Napier Bar Association.
+He presided over the James C. Napier Bar Association during World War Two.
 He ran for the city council in 1940 and in 1946, the NAACP hired Looby, Maurice Weaver, and Thurgood Marshall to represent the Blacks of Columbia, Tennessee charged with murder.
 Looby's legal defense helped acquit twenty-three of the defendants.

-In 1971 he retired, Z. Alexander Looby died on March 24, 1972.
-On October 8, 1982, the Nashville Bar Association, who had denied Looby's membership application in the 1950s, posthumously granted a certificate of membership in his name.
+In 1971 he retired; Z. Alexander Looby died on March 24, 1972.
+On October 8, 1982, the Nashville Bar Association, who had denied Looby's membership application in the 1950s, posthumously granted a membership certificate in his name.
 His contributions are recognized in the Z. Alexander Looby Library and Community Center erected by the city of Nashville.

 Z. ALEXANDER LOOBY BRANCH LIBRARY